 There are 235 residential units within the tower, units that will likely become trophy properties in the region’s luxury market.
 The overall cost of the project could exceed half a billion dollars given the intricate design’s elements and location fronting the Coal Harbour neighbourhood.

-Bosa Properties purchased the city block last year with the intent of adding a residential tower to the site.
+Bosa Properties, in partnership with Kingswood Capital, purchased the city block last year with the intent of adding a residential tower to the site.

 The height of the proposal follows the constraints of the City’s West End Community Plan and view cone policies, allowing the tower to become the fifth tallest building in the city and the tallest building in the immediate area.